lucasnell/midgenomes/_bash/_docker/README.md

 This folder contains the files used to create the Docker container in which most scripts inside `_bash` were run.

+To use this docker container, see "Replicating the bash environment" inside the top-level `README.md` file.

 Folder contents: